-It was agreed that there should be presentations at future Lead Community seminars by the training institutions, describing their innovative work.
+It was agreed that there should be presentations at future Lead Community seminars by the training institutions, describing their immovative work.

-B. What are the expectations of CIJE toward Lead Community programming, projects, and planning?
+B. What are the expectations of CIJE toward Lead Community programming, projects "^aijd planning?

-CIJE expects a personnel action plan, work toward community mobilization, and development of action before the action plan.
+CIJE expects a personnel action plam, work toward community mobilizatiom, and development of action before the action plam.
 There is the expectation that a research component will accompany these actions.